-The GwE Regional Business plan identifies priorities for improvement across the region and Flintshire L2 Business Plans for primary and secondary highlight the actions specific to the Local Authority's context.
+The GwE Regional Business plan identifies priorities for improvement across the region and Flintshire L2 Business Plans for primary and secondary highlight the actions specific to the local authority's context.
 Factors leading to schools 'causing concern' are identified and shared quickly.
 These are addressed at an early stage following implementation of specific interventions with Core Leads and Supporting Improvement Advisers.
 Arrangements for communicating and ensuring accountability include:

 - Fortnightly meetings between the Senior Manager for School Improvement with Core Leads for Primary and Secondary to discuss progress against business plan priorities including a focus on progress in schools that are causing concern.
-Where relevant, other Officers and/or Supporting Improvement Advisers are invited to attend. - Half termly meetings of the LA Quality Board chaired by the Chief Education Officer and attended by the Cabinet Member for Education, Chair of Education Overview and Scrutiny Committee, LA Senior Managers and GwE Senior and Core Leads. - The Senior Manager for School Improvement attends the termly Regional Quality Board.
+Where relevant, other Officers and/or Supporting Improvement Advisers are invited to attend. - Half termly meetings of the LA Quality Board chaired by the Chief Education Officer and attended by the Cabinet Member for Education, Chair of Education Overview and Scrutiny Committee, LA Senior Managers and GwE Senior and Core Leads.